ABD: Default Exception Abduction in Finite First Order Worlds

 \section{Abstract}

 Abduction in knowledge representation is often framed as ``explaining away'' inconsistencies between a background theory and observations by hypothesizing missing facts or exceptions.
-Despite decades of KR work on abduction, there are few modern benchmarks that (i) require genuine first-order relational reasoning, (ii) admit unambiguous, solver-checkable verification, and (iii) produce informative error analyses rather than binary right/wrong judgments.
-We introduce \textsc{ABD}, a family of \emph{default--exception} abduction tasks over small finite relational worlds.
+Despite decades of KR work on abduction, there are few modern benchmarks with exact, solver-checkable semantics for multi-world first-order exception synthesis.
+We introduce \textsc{ABD}, a solver-checkable benchmark for default--exception abduction over small finite relational worlds, and use it here for a diagnostic evaluation of frontier language models.
 Each instance provides (a) a set of finite structures with observed facts, and (b) a fixed default-like first-order theory that may be violated by those observations.
-A model must output a first-order \emph{abnormality rule} $\alpha(x)$ that defines an exception predicate $\Ab(x)\leftrightarrow \alpha(x)$, restoring satisfiability while keeping exceptions sparse.
+A model must output a first-order \emph{abnormality rule} $\alpha(x)$ whose substitution for $\Ab$ restores satisfiability while keeping exceptions sparse.

-We formalize three observation regimes with distinct completion semantics. \paragraph{ABD-Full} assumes closed-world observation. \paragraph{ABD-Partial} allows unknown atoms under \emph{existential} completion: $\alpha$ is valid if \emph{some} completion makes the repaired theory satisfiable, with cost optimized in the best case. \paragraph{ABD-Skeptical} uses \emph{universal} completion: $\alpha$ is valid only if the repaired theory is satisfiable under \emph{every} completion, with cost measured in the worst case.
+We formalize three observation regimes with distinct completion semantics. \textbf{ABD-Full} assumes closed-world observation. \textbf{ABD-Partial} allows unknown atoms under \emph{existential} completion: $\alpha$ is valid if \emph{some} completion makes the repaired theory satisfiable, with cost optimized in the best case. \textbf{ABD-Skeptical} uses \emph{universal} completion: $\alpha$ is valid only if the repaired theory is satisfiable under \emph{every} completion, with cost measured in the worst case.

 Because domains are finite, validity and costs are computed via SMT (Z3), enabling exact verification and controlled difficulty.
-We evaluate ten frontier LLMs on 600 instances spanning all three scenarios and seven default theories.
-The best models achieve 90-99\% training validity, but parsimony gaps of ${\sim}1$--$1.5$ extra exceptions per world remain.
-Holdout evaluation reveals distinct generalization profiles: in ABD-Full and ABD-Partial, the dominant failure is \emph{parsimony inflation}; in ABD-Skeptical, it is \emph{validity brittleness}---rules that work on training often break on holdouts---while survivors show smaller gap inflation.
+In this paper, we use \textsc{ABD} to evaluate eleven frontier LLMs on 600 instances spanning all three scenarios and seven default theories.
+Among the strongest high-validity models, prompt-set cost gaps of ${\sim}1$--$1.5$ extra exceptions per world remain, and valid-formula AST stays in the low teens, while GPT-5.4 is a low-gap, high-AST outlier with lower validity.
+Holdout evaluation reveals distinct generalization profiles: in ABD-Full and ABD-Partial, the dominant failure is \emph{parsimony inflation}; in ABD-Skeptical, it is \emph{validity brittleness}---rules that work on prompt worlds often break on holdouts---while survivors show smaller gap inflation.